identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-protocol.md

 : _OPTIONAL_ - an absolute URI that references the set of parameters comprising an OAuth 2.0 authorization request in a form of a Request Object as defined in section 2.2 of JWT-Secured Authorization Request [RFC9101]

 # Auhtorization Request
-A client receiving a challenge as defined in section TODO of this specification from the resource MUST take the action appropriate to each use case.
+A client receiving a challenge as defined in section 4 of this specification from the resource MUST take the action appropriate to each use case.

 ### Case Of `insufficient_delegated_authorization` Error